Plešivica wine region vineyards and rolling hills

 Stunning Vineyard Landscapes

-Rolling hills, steep slopes, and breathtaking views of the Žumberak mountains
+Rolling hills, steep slopes, and far-reaching views of the Žumberak mountains

 Small Family Wineries